Project Length Custom Length

 A deep blue gemstone with white gray and gold inclusions.
 The fewer the inclusions in a bead, the more valuable it is.
 One of the primary minerals in this stone, namely lazurite, is light-fast so these stones don’t fade with time.
 These stones can be found in Afghanistan, Chile and Russia.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Lapis Lazuli
+Bead Glossary Gemstones Lapis Lazuli

 LARIAT

-An open ended (with no clasp) necklace that can be worn in all sorts of imaginative ways.
+An open ended (no clasp) necklace that can be worn in all sorts of imaginative ways.
 Generally about 48 inches / 121.9 cm in length as this allows for wrapping, draping and loose knotting.
 To see how many of a particular sized bead are needed for a lariat necklace use our handy Bead Calculator in the menu bar above

 LATTIMO